JunaidMB/MM_Introduction_to_Data_Science/README.md

 If you do subsequently decide to pursue a more structured bootcamp, this course will give you the necessary preliminaries to assess its value proposition.
 We want to help you think critically about your next steps vs get swept up in the predatory `Machine Learning is the future, learn about it for $5000 here` type marketing.

-# Why Should you take this Course?
+# Why should you take this course?

 Being a beginner in a new field is difficult.
-There are so many places to start who are offering you courses, bootcamps and books, which can become very confusing and overwhelming.
+There are so many places who are offering you courses and bootcamps, which can become very confusing when looking for a sensible place to start.

-We've found that everyone wants you to give you their money first and then trust them to see you through.
-We believe this approach is misguided, we want to give you an accurate glimpse of an increasingly exciting field so you can decide if it's for you and how to get started.
+We've found that many people want you to give them your money first and then trust them to see you through.
+We believe this approach is misguided, we want to give you an accurate glimpse of an exciting field so you can decide if it's for you and how to get started.

-There's no hype, no glossy marketing and no sugarcoating around what you need to know or what is expected of you.
-All we promise is a helpful support structure.
+There's no hype, no glossy marketing and no sugarcoating around what is expected of you.
+All we promise is a helpful support structure while you do the hard work.

-If you want a guided introduction to this field by people who do it everyday then this is a good way to see if this field is for you.

 Here are a list of reasons why you may consider taking this course: